Select Page

 B.B.
 King

 B.B.
 KingEveryone knows who B.B.
 King is.
-He’s probably the most well-recognized of all the current blues musicians and guitarists in the world.
+He’s probably the most well-recognized of all the blues musicians and guitarists in the last 50 years.
 His hits like The Thrill Is Gone and Every Day I Have The Blues are two of the most recognizable blues songs of all time.
 But not many people know his history or his early music.
 There’s no question that B.B. paid his dues and earned his justification for Why I Sing The Blues, one of his songs.
 His early painful life created the man and the musician we know today.

 And like many historical facts about blues guitarists, there is confusion and disagreement about the details.
 So many of the following “facts” are subject to discussion.